Azure/bicep/docs/spec/modules.md

 variable myArray array = databases.outputs.sqlDatabases
 ```

-`module` is a keyword in bicep.
-Module location is specified using relative path, `../` in above example.
-Both `\` and `/` are supported.

-A Bicep file can include any other Bicep file or directory as a module.
-This means a module name may refer to either a file or directory.
+A bicep module can reference another Bicep file or directory of bicep files as a module.
+This means the module name may refer to either a file or directory.
 For directory, all files under the directory will be loaded.
 It is a compiler error if a file and directory with the same name exist under the path.